Have you ever traveled somewhere and suddenly felt like you were part of the people? Like you were meant to be there all along?

 The candles were made from construction paper and a small set of battery-powered star lights, which (thank you Casey) were rigged up inside each paper tube and secured under the box/float.
 The crown was made of Christmas tree remnants and M&Ms.

 And then came the final detail of decorating the float.
 I showed Lucy some beautiful towels I had from IKEA and she mimicked the designs on the sides of the box.
-I loved how transformed the white box.
+I loved how she transformed the white box.

+Lucy loved the paper doll.
 So along with her report, we printed off paper dolls for anyone in the class who wanted one.

 Oh how I love school!